 Cruise by Florida Georgia Line

-If you’re a fan of so called “bro country”, you probably already have this song glued to your brain.
-Florida Georgia Line rose to prominence taking country and adding some of the best parts of many other styles of music, from electronica to hip-hop, and when you listen to Cruise it’s easy to see how their ascent was quite so quick.
+If you’re a fan of so called “bro country”, you probably already have this song etched into your brain.
+Florida Georgia Line rose to prominence, taking country and adding some of the best parts of many other styles of music, from electronica to hip-hop, and when you listen to Cruise it’s easy to see how their rise to popularity happened so quickly

 While the song in full features a wide range of instrumentation, the main guitar part is quite easy to play, and gives you some great exposure to the varied songwriting techniques the band has incorporated into their music.
 If you’re looking for a feel good contemporary country song for your next campfire, this is a great place to start.